Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 Funds are not withdrawn until the payer’s bank receives the check, determines the drawer has money in their account, and releases the amount to the payee.

-Advantages of a Paper Checks
+Advantages of Paper Checks

 To manually execute a high volume of paper checks, banks may also offer print check services where payments can be uploaded to the transmitting bank.
 This helps to digitize the entire process and works wonders for online payments.